Religion in Latvia: Religion in Latvia today

 The Evangelical Lutheran Church of Latvia has 708,773 members.
 The Catholic Church in Latvia has 430,000 members.
 Historically, the west and central parts of the country have been predominantly Protestant, while the east – particularly the Latgale region – has been predominantly Catholic, although Catholics are now common in Riga and other cities due to migration from Latgale.
 Historically, Lutherans were the majority, but Communist rule weakened Lutheranism much more than Catholicism, with the result that there are now only slightly more Lutherans than Catholics.
-The Latvian Orthodox Church is then-semi-autonomous and has 370,000 members.
+The Latvian Orthodox Church is then-semi-autonomous and has 400,000 members.
 Orthodoxy predominates among the Latvian Russian population.

-As of 2022, the population of Jews in Latvia was 416; and there were several hundred Muslims in Latvia.
-Native Latvian ethnic religion is Dievturība.
+As of 2022, the population of Jews in Latvia was 4,000, although some estimates are double this; there are 1,000 Muslims in Latvia.
+The neopagan Latvian ethnic religion is Dievturība.

 The Reformed Church in Latvia is a small Reformed denomination with two congregations in Riga.